 - (j) "Employee" means a person, including a Director and an officer, in the employment of Willis Group or a Designated Associate Company. - (k) "Fair Market Value" means, with respect to any property other than Shares, the market value of such property determined by such methods or procedures as shall be established from time to time by the Committee.
-The Fair Market Value of Shares as of any date shall be the per Share closing price of the Shares as reported on the New York Stock Exchange on that date (or if there were no reported prices on such date, on the last preceding date on which the prices were reported) or, if Holdings is not then listed on the New York Stock Exchange, on such other principal securities exchange on which the Shares are traded, and if Holdings is not listed on the New York Stock Exchange or any other securities exchange, the Fair Market Value of Shares shall be determined by the Committee in its sole discretion using appropriate criteria which, with respect to Grants to US Participants, shall comply with Section 15 and shall be determined pursuant to a reasonable valuation method as set forth in Section 409A of the Code. - (l) "Grant" means an award made to a Participant pursuant to the Plan and described in Sections 6 and 7, including, without limitation, an award of a Share Option, Restricted Stock, Restricted Stock Unit, Purchase Shares, Other Share-Based Grant, or Stock Appreciation Rights or any combination of the foregoing. - (m) "Grant Agreement" means an agreement between Holdings and a Participant that sets forth the terms, conditions and limitations applicable to a Grant. - (n) "Participant" means an Employee or Director of any member of Willis Group or a Designated Associate Company, to whom one or more Grants have been made, and such Grants have not all expired or been forfeited or terminated under the Plan. - (0) "Person" means "person" as such term is used in Sections 13(d) and 14(d) of the Exchange Act. - (p) "Share-Based Grants" means the collective reference to the grant of Purchase Shares, Restricted Stock, Restricted Stock Units and Other Share-Based Grants. - (9) "Share Options" means options to purchase Common Shares, which may or may not be incentive stock options within the meaning of Section 422 of the Code ("Incentive Stock Options"). - (r) "Stock Appreciation Rights" means the right granted to a participant pursuant to Section 7. - (s) "Subsidiary" means a "subsidiary", as such term is defined in Section 86 of the Bermudan Companies Act 1981. - (t) "Substitute Awards" shall mean a Grant or Shares issued by the Company in assumption of, or in substitution or exchange for, awards previously granted, or the right or obligation to make future awards, in each case by a company acquired by the Company or any Subsidiary or with which the Company or any Subsidiary combines.
+The Fair Market Value of Shares as of any date shall be the per Share closing price of the Shares as reported on the New York Stock Exchange on that date (or if there were no reported prices on such date, on the last preceding date on which the prices were reported) or, if Holdings is not then listed on the New York Stock Exchange, on such other principal securities exchange on which the Shares are traded, and if Holdings is not listed on the New York Stock Exchange or any other securities exchange, the Fair Market Value of Shares shall be determined by the Committee in its sole discretion using appropriate criteria which, with respect to Grants to US Participants, shall comply with Section 15 and shall be determined pursuant to a reasonable valuation method as set forth in Section 409A of the Code. - (l) "Grant" means an award made to a Participant pursuant to the Plan and described in Section 6, including, without limitation, an award of a Share Option, Restricted Stock, Restricted Stock Unit, Purchase Shares, Other Share-Based Grant, or any combination of the foregoing. - (m) "Grant Agreement" means an agreement between Holdings and a Participant that sets forth the terms, conditions and limitations applicable to a Grant. - (n) "Participant" means an Employee or Director of any member of Willis Group or a Designated Associate Company, to whom one or more Grants have been made, and such Grants have not all expired or been forfeited or terminated under the Plan. - (0) "Person" means "person" as such term is used in Sections 13(d) and 14(d) of the Exchange Act. - (p) "Share-Based Grants" means the collective reference to the grant of Purchase Shares, Restricted Stock, Restricted Stock Units and Other Share-Based Grants. - (q) "Share Options" means options to purchase Common Shares, which may or may not be incentive stock options within the meaning of Section 422 of the Code ("Incentive Stock Options"). - (r) "Subsidiary" means a "subsidiary", as such term is defined in Section 86 of the Bermudan Companies Act 1981. - (s) "Substitute Awards" shall mean a Grant or Shares issued by the Company in assumption of, or in substitution or exchange for, awards previously granted, or the right or obligation to make future awards, in each case by a company acquired by the Company or any Subsidiary or with which the Company or any Subsidiary combines.